 We always have your best interests at heart and your personal data will not be retained by The Avenues Youth Project for longer than necessary in relation to the purposes for which it was originally collected, or for which it was further processed.

-We’re legally required to hold some personal data to fulfil statutory obligations.
+We’re legally required to hold some personal data to fulfill statutory obligations.
 For example, the collection of Gift Aid or to support certain financial transactions.
 We may be asked to keep records for longer periods or receive statutory instruction not to delete records.

 For more information, or to request a copy of our data retention policy, please contact our Data Protection team at firstname.lastname@example.org